johnpcutler/cutlefishblog/src/markdown-pages/2020-06-29-50-product-lessons.md

 I put these together by transcribing brief talks, so the tone is conversational.
 Apologize in advance for my ability to run on.

 I hope you find them helpful.
-[I'm releasing a book soon if you like this content.](https://gum.co/MTAVD)

 ## Table of Contents